What is valley fever?

 What is the prognosis for recovery?

-A small number of dogs, usually those that develop disseminated disease, will die from Valley Fever.
-However, the majority of dogs that are treated appropriately will recover from this disease.
+A small number of dogs will die from valley fever, usually those that develop disseminated disease.
+However, most dogs that are treated appropriately will recover from this disease.
 Your veterinarian will periodically repeat the antibody titer test to determine when the antifungal medication can be stopped.
+Monitoring blood work and chest X-rays may also be done routinely.